coastalme/coastalme/TO_DO_LIST.md

 - TODO 054 [Choose more files to omit from "usual" raster output]
 - TODO 069 [Enable ability to represent intervention structures which have their foundation embedded in consolidated sediment.
 In other words, with the elevation of the base of the intervention structure *below* the top of all consolidated sediment layers.
 Will need some sanity checking of elevations]
 - TODO 071 [If the user input file format is changed, write a Python script to convert from the old file format to the new]
-- TODO 079 [Do sanity checking on wave and tide input]
+- TODO 083 [Get all three kinds of sedimebt input events working correctly]

 ##   Error handling
 -  TODO 004 [Improve error handling of situation where we have a valid shadow zone but cannot find a neighbouring cell which is 'under' the coastline](https://github.com/coastalme/coastalme/blob/730a0be2274de02125681ab3e14424dbbfadbaeb/src/calc_shadow_zones.cpp#L490)